wooogler/choir-demo-docs/lab-policies.md

 ### Publication Support Policy

-The lab provides travel support for students presenting at academic conferences.
-Currently, support is available for:
+- The lab provides travel support for students presenting a paper at academic conferences.
-- Students who are authors on accepted papers
 - Support includes registration, accommodation, and travel expenses
 - Must apply for support at least 4 weeks in advance
 - Submit conference acceptance letter and estimated costs

-### Funding Guidelines

-- Support is prioritized for students presenting research
-- International conference support requires case-by-case evaluation
-- Discuss with advisor before making travel arrangements
-- Keep all receipts for reimbursement

 ## Research Expectations